Flat Metallic Surfaces

 Go here to read this tutorial in Russian.

-Ever notice how a metal shader can look great on a curved surface such as a sphere, but that same shader looks bad on a flat surface like a cube?
-What's up with that? (the example below uses the default Metal Chrome material that ships with 3DStudio MAX)
+Ever notice how a metal shader in a CG application can look great on a curved surface such as a sphere, but that same shader looks bad on a flat surface like a cube?
+What's up with that?

 Figure 1